Team-Isaac-Polito/reseq_ros2/reseq_gazebo/README.md

-sudo apt-get install ros-humble-diff-drive-controller sudo apt-get install ros-humble-joint-state-broadcaster sudo apt-get install ros-humble-teleop-twist-keyboard sudo apt-get install ros-humble-rviz2
+sudo apt-get install ros-humble-diff-drive-controller sudo apt-get install ros-humble-joint-state-broadcaster sudo apt-get install ros-humble-teleop-twist-keyboard sudo apt-get install ros-humble-teleop-twist-joy # only if yow want to use a controller :video_game: sudo apt-get install ros-humble-rviz2
 ```

+see <a href="https://index.ros.org/p/teleop_twist_joy/github-ros2-teleop_twist_joy/">ros2 wiki</a> for joystick settings

 ---

 ## To launch the simulation

-open 3 or 4 terminal (remember one time at the opening of the terminal to do `source install/setup.bash` from `dev_ws` folder)
+> :heavy_exclamation_mark: remember one time at the opening of the terminal to do `source install/setup.bash` from `dev_ws` folder

 In terminal 1 (to launch AGEVAR)